Kingdom Animalia, Phylum Gnathifera

 Reproduction takes place by laying eggs or sometimes live birth.
 Most individuals are female and parthenogenetic, i.e. have offspring without mating.
 Normally males are smaller and reduced, and only occur under certain conditions, so are rarely encountered.

 Bdelloids are exclusively female with paired ovaries.
-Most have a retractable corona divided into two parts, which look like spinning wheels when active.
-They are worm-like and contractile, and variously move by stepping with their head and foot or by swimming.
+They are worm-like and contractile, and variously move by swimming or by alternately stepping with their head and foot.
+Most have a retractable corona divided into two parts, which look like spinning wheels when active, and two spurs just above the toes.

 Latin rota, wheel